Lunatoid/Rematch/README.md

 ### Known Issues

 * As this is a backtracking engine, "catastrophic backtracking" can occur.
-* `Rematch.to_string()` currently does not properly print cases where flags are toggled in capture groups, e.g. `(?i:(?-i:foo))`.
 * `Rematch.compile()` is currently too lax.
 It allows for input like `foo^`, which should not be allowed.

 ### Remarks

 I tried to add many tests to this engine, but I am sure that there are still edge cases.
 Please report them if you find them!

 This engine is not super optimized.
-On my machine it can complete the test suite in around 20 ms.
+On my machine it can complete the test suite in around 19 ms.
 Node/V8's Regex implementation can do it in about 12 ms.

 This repo is mirrored from a private repository.